luanzhu/store_hours/README.md

 ## Limitations

-Time periods can be within 0AM-11:59PM.
-In other words, time periods like 11:30PM-6:00AM is not supported.
+Time periods can only be within 0AM-11:59PM.
+In other words, time periods like 11:30PM-6:00AM are not supported.

 ## Installation